 Your need for a power plug adapter depends on the power plugs used in your own country.
 The Mu Worldwide Traveller Duo is a superb addition for those who travel light and it stays in my travel bag all the time.
 It doesn’t matter where you go in the world this has you covered and will keep you charged up and ready to go with US and Euro plug adaptors and two USB ports.

-The first thing I did after getting off the plane and into the arrivals lounge was find the nearest phone shop.
+The first thing I did after getting off the plane in Phuket and into the arrivals lounge was find the nearest phone shop.
 You can buy yourself a Thai sim card and as long as your phone is unlocked you can simply swap out your sim and I found I had a full strength 4G signal everywhere I went.
 The Thai network strength is far superior compared to the UK’s.
 If your phone is “carrier locked” to a specific mobile carrier, you will not be able to use a local Thailand sim card in it.
 There are 3 major providers to choose from in Thailand: DTAC (also known as “Happy”), AIS, and True Move.
 Purchasing a sim in Thailand is as easy as buying a candy bar.
 They are EVERYWHERE.
 I simply told the shop representative what I wanted, handed him my phone, and he took care of the rest.
 In less than 5 minutes I had a fully functioning phone with a new Thai sim/number and of coarse my own sim card safely placed in its own card to keep safe.
 It cost 99 THB (£2) for the Sim Card which came with 35 baht of free calling credit.
 I also purchased the unlimited 7 days of internet/data for 249 THB (£6).
 So for 350 THB (£8), I had unlimited internet on my phone for a week and some credit to call hotels, etc. I then just topped up if and when I needed.

 Failing that it may be best to stick to free Wi-Fi, which isn’t hard to find as virtually everywhere offers it.